 Employees crave recognition from leaders

 Leaders reap in numerous benefits when they recognize excellent work.
 The main impact is obvious: by recognizing your employees for the work they're doing, you will instantly boost employee engagement.
-When your team notices you're recognizing their performance, they'll want to keep repeating that behavior.
+When your team notices you're recognizing their performance, they will want to keep repeating that behavior.
 It reminds me of a popular saying that we have here at Achievers:

 "What gets recognized gets repeated."